tildeee/oo-ride-share/README.md

 #### Driver
+Each driver should:
-- Each driver should have information uniquely identifying them like ID, name, license plate and vehicle identification number
+- have an ID, name, license plate and vehicle identification number
   - Each vehicle identification number should abide by a specific pattern or length to ensure it is a valid vehicle identification number

-- Given a driver object, you should be able to retrieve the list of trip instances that only this driver has taken
+Given a driver object, you should be able to:
+- retrieve the list of trip instances that only this driver has taken
-- Given a driver object, you should be able to retrieve an average rating for that driver based on all trips taken
+- retrieve an average rating for that driver based on all trips taken

-- You should be able to retrieve all drivers from the CSV file
+You should be able to:
+- retrieve all drivers from the CSV file
-- You should be able to find a specific driver using their numeric ID
+- find a specific driver using their numeric ID

 #### Rider
+Each rider should:
-- Each rider should have information uniquely identifying them like ID, name and phone number
+- have an ID, name and phone number

-- Given a rider object, you should be able to retrieve the list of trip instances that only this rider has taken
+Given a rider object, you should be able to:
+- retrieve the list of trip instances that only this rider has taken
-- Given a rider object, you should be able to retrieve the list of all previous driver instances (through the trips functionality built above)
+- retrieve the list of all previous driver instances (through the trips functionality built above)

-- You should be able to retrieve all riders from the CSV file
+You should be able to:
+- retrieve all riders from the CSV file
-- You should be able to find a specific rider using their numeric ID
+- find a specific rider using their numeric ID

 #### Trip
+Each trip should:
-- Each trip should have information uniquely identifying it like ID, rider ID, a driver ID, date, rating
+- have an ID, rider ID, a driver ID, date, rating
 -   Each rating should be within an acceptable range (1-5)

-- Given a trip object, you should be able to retrieve the associated driver instance through the driver ID
+Given a trip object, you should be able to:
+- retrieve the associated driver instance through the driver ID
-- Given a trip object, you should be able to retrieve the associated rider instance through the rider ID
+- retrieve the associated rider instance through the rider ID

-- You should be able to find all trip instances for a given driver ID
+You should be able to:
+- find all trip instances for a given driver ID
-- You should be able to find all trip instances for a given rider ID
+- find all trip instances for a given rider ID
-- You should be able to retrieve all trips from the CSV file
+- retrieve all trips from the CSV file

 ## Getting Started
 This is a level 3, individual project.